OpenMDAO/dymos/dymos/docs/feature_reference/phases/phases.rst

 and
 :math:`\textbf f` is the *ODE function*.

-|project| can treat the parameters :math:`\textbf u` as either **design parameters** or dynamic **controls**.
+Dymos can treat the parameters :math:`\textbf u` as either **design parameters** or dynamic **controls**.
-In addition, |project| automatically calculates the first and second time-derivatives of the controls.
+In addition, Dymos automatically calculates the first and second time-derivatives of the controls.
 These derivatives can then be utilized as via constraints or as additional parameters to the ODE.
-Subsequently, the optimal control problem as solved by |project| can be expressed as:
+Subsequently, the optimal control problem as solved by Dymos can be expressed as:

 .. math::